expo/expo/docs/pages/versions/unversioned/guides/using-vapid.md

 - A VAPID public key.
 - A VAPID private key.
 - A VAPID subject, which needs to be a URL or a `mailto:` URL.
-This provides a point of contact in case the push service needs to contact the message sender (as defined [here](https://tools.ietf.org/html/draft-ietf-webpush-vapid-00#section-2.1)).
+This provides a point of contact in case in exceptional situations where the push service needs to contact the message sender (as defined [here](https://tools.ietf.org/html/draft-ietf-webpush-vapid-00#section-2.1)).

 Note that the VAPID subject can be overridden in the individual push notification by providing a `vapidSubject` value in the message.
 Learn more [here](../../guides/push-notifications/#message-format).